preetpalS/uru/README.md

 # Easy to Use

-While examples of uru's core commands are [available here][examples], once your installed rubies have been registered with uru, usage is similar to:
+While more detailed examples of uru's core commands are [available here][examples], once you have registered your installed rubies with uru, usage is similar to:

 ~~~ bash
 $ uru ls